 or his parents, that he was born blind?
 How did he sin before he was born?

-Jesus (a member of Christ) was the first man, Adam.
+Jesus (a representative of Christ) was the first man, Adam.
 He was of high 4th density and came many times to the 3rd density to help develop man.
 His last incarnation (Jesus) displayed an all-loving soul rising above 3rd density and displaying mastery of 4th density abilities which were not swayed by his un-loving surroundings.
-His forgiveness on the cross and his penetration of intelligent infinity at will harvested him to the fith density upon his death.
-Note that 5th density beings can control matter to the point of incarnating in any desired form and that many people did not recognize Jesus at first when he appeared after his death.
+His forgiveness on the cross and his penetration of intelligent infinity at will harvested him to the fifth density upon his death.
+Note that 5th density beings can control matter to the point of incarnating in any desired form.
+Also notice many people did not recognize Jesus at first when he appeared after his death.

 The Bible affirms the preexistence of the soul.
 He chose us in him before the foundation of the world, that we should be holy and without blemish in his sight and love (Eph.
 1:4).
 "I tell you the truth," Jesus answered, "before Abraham was born, I am!"
 (John 8:58).
 Look he is coming with the clouds, and every eye will see him, even those who pierced him.
 (Rev. 1:7).

 Origen taught that the source of our souls is

 God and that the soul was traveling back to oneness with God through the